Bipartisan Commission on Biodefense

 The Bipartisan Commission on Biodefense, formerly known as the Blue Ribbon Study Panel on Biodefense, is an organization of former high-ranking government officials that analyzes US capabilities and capacity to defend against biological threats.
-According to the Commission's mission statement, the organization was formed to "provide for a comprehensive assessment of the state of U.S. biodefense efforts, and to issue recommendations that will foster change."
+According to the commission's mission statement, the organization was formed to "provide for a comprehensive assessment of the state of U.S. biodefense efforts, and to issue recommendations that will foster change."

-The Commission is supported by donor organizations.
-Hudson Institute serves as the Commission's fiscal sponsor.
-Current donors include Open Philanthropy, Smith Richardson Foundation, and Bavarian Nordic.
+The commission is supported by donor organizations.
+New Venture Fund serves as the commission's fiscal sponsor.
+Current donors include Open Philanthropy and Bavarian Nordic.

 Commissioners, staff, and ex officio members

-The Bipartisan Commission on Biodefense is co-chaired by former Senator Joe Lieberman and former Secretary of Homeland Security and Governor Tom Ridge.
+The Bipartisan Commission on Biodefense is co-chaired by former secretary of homeland security and governor Tom Ridge and former secretary of health and human services Donna Shalala.
+Former senator Joe Lieberman co-chaired the commission with Governor Ridge prior to his death in 2024.